BensonKHuang/MulticoreTermProject/README.md

 - Coarse-Grained Lock Priority Queue (Array based)
 - Fine-Grained Lock Priority Queue (Array based)
 - Lock-Free Priority Skip Queue (Skip List based)
-- Lock-Free Priority Queue (Ordered Linked List based... *Quite Slow*)
+- Lock-Free Priority Linked Queue (Ordered Linked List based... *Quite Slow*)

 We implemented various Lock Based and Lock Free Priority Queue implementations, with a test suite that automatically compares performance benchmarks.
 We tested using different thread counts and heavy Insert/RemoveMin function calls.
 One notable feature is the generic implementation of our Priority Queue allows any data structure to be used, as long as a priority is provided.